beginning of content

 Medications review

-Some medicines cause side effects such as drowsiness, confusion, unsteadiness or dizziness.
-Since these side effects can increase your risk of falling, your doctor or pharmacist can review your medicines to see if changes are needed.
+Since these side effects can increase your risk of falling, your doctor or pharmacist can review your medicines.
+They will check to see if any changes to your medicines are needed.

 Podiatry assessment

-Ageing can cause changes to your feet, which can change the way you walk and your balance.
-If you have painful or swollen feet from walking, or have other symptoms such as tingling or pins and needles, see a podiatrist.
-They can provide advice on ways to improve your circulation, decrease swelling and reduce pain in the legs and feet.
+If you have painful or swollen feet or have tingling or pins and needles, see a podiatrist.
+They can provide advice on ways to improve your circulation, decrease swelling and reduce pain in your legs and feet.

-Early detection of eye problems can stop them from getting worse.
-See your optometrist or doctor to get your eyes checked regularly.
+If you wear glasses, have them checked each year.
 If you struggle to see well due to cataracts, surgery to remove these will help you reduce the likelihood of falls and fractures.

 Hip protectors